civilware/tela/cmd/tela-cli/README.md

 Options:
   -h --help     Show this screen
   --debug       Enable debug mode
+  --mainnet     Set the network to mainnet
-  --testnet     Enable wallet testnet flag
+  --testnet     Set the network to testnet
-  --simulator   Enable wallet simulator flag
+  --simulator   Set the network to simulator

   --db-type=<gravdb>           Set DB type to use for preferences and encrypted storage, either gravdb or boltdb --wallet=<file.db>           Open a DERO wallet file